 A financial aid award is determined by first establishing a standard budget, or cost of attendance.
 Using a set of formulae developed by the U.S. Congress, called the Federal Methodology, as well as formulas developed by the College Board, a calculation of a student’s resources and expected family contribution, if applicable, is determined.
 The difference between a student’s cost of attendance and the student’s personal and family contribution constitutes that student’s demonstrated financial need.
 Under no circumstance may financial aid exceed a student’s cost of attendance.

-Educational loans Educational loans make up an important part of many aid awards.
+Educational loans Educational loans make up an important part of many aid awards and are only available during the nine-month academic year.
 The basic loans are issued through the federal student loan programs and various private supplemental loan programs.
 Private supplemental loan programs offer funds to students who are not eligible for the federal loan programs.
 A student may convert the expected student contribution and any expected parental contribution to a loan if needed.
-Students interested in seeking additional loans for this purpose should consult with the Financial Aid Office.
+Students may also apply for loans for travel home during the winter and spring recess periods.
+Students interested in seeking additional loans for these purposes should consult with the Financial Aid Office.

 Tuition scholarships If the student’s demonstrated financial need is greater than the total of the work-study award and the educational loan, the next portion of unmet need will normally be provided by a tuition scholarship.
 Eligibility for scholarship assistance is ordinarily limited to six terms of study; exceptions are extremely rare.

-Living stipends When the total amount of the student contribution, parental contribution, work-study employment, loans, and scholarship do not meet a student’s full financial need, a stipend is awarded.
-Stipends assist with living expenses and are paid in two installments, the first at the start of the fall term and the second at the start of the spring term.
+Living expense scholarships When the total amount of the student contribution, parental contribution, work-study employment, loans, and scholarship do not meet a student’s full financial need, a living expense scholarship is awarded.
+The scholarships assist with living expenses and are paid in two installments, the first at the start of the fall term and the second at the start of the spring term.

 Financial Aid Application Procedures